bafiam/snake-game-js/README.md

 ## About The Project

-An endless game of feed the snake where the player controls the snake head and direct it the food.
+An endless game of feed the snake where the player controls the snakehead and direct it the food.
 Once the snake feeds it grows in body length.
 The snake is in constant movement and is able to disappear on one side and appear on the opposite side.
-The food also appear randomly on the platform.
-The rule are to make sure that the snake head does not collide with the body which will result to a game over scenerio.
+The food also appears randomly on the platform.
+The rule is to make sure that the snakehead does not collide with the body which will result in a game over scenario.

 ### Built With